 - Dubai Turf: The Dubai Turf also sits near the top of the turf racing hierarchy with a purse of $6 million.
 This race is run on Dubai World Cup Night each March.

 - Saudi Cup: The Saudi Cup held its inaugural race in 2020 and, with a purse of $20 million on offer, immediately catapulted to the top position in the list of the world’s richest horse races.

 Online Greyhound Racing Betting

-The greatest difference between the sports is greyhound racing’s lack of jockeys.
+The greatest difference between the two sports is greyhound racing’s lack of jockeys.
 The lack of a jockey makes it simpler to analyze dog races.
 The outcome depends entirely on each dog’s individual performance.
-Some people may call greyhound racing “less sophisticated” but we like to call it “still just as much fun.”
+Some people may call greyhound racing “less sophisticated,” but we like to call it “still just as much fun.”